 If you’re experiencing severe throbbing pains in your head, followed by nausea and vomiting, you most likely need to take a break and rest.
-An eye mask for migraines have been a rising trend for relieving pain.
+A Weighted eye mask for migraines have been a rising trend for relieving pain.

 How long migraines last often vary from person to person.
 Bouts of migraines can interfere with daily activities, and while medicines can help with migraines, there are other ways to make them less painful once they start.